The Assassination Of The Emperor Commodus (The Play)

 At the triclinium, inside the imperial palace.

-Commodus has invited to dinner Cassius Dio, a Greek statesman and historian.
+Commodus has invited Cassius Dio, a Greek statesman and historian, to dinner.

 COMMODUS.

-I am grateful that thou hast accepted mine invitation for this night Cassius Dio.
+I am grateful thou hast accepted mine invitation this night, Cassius Dio.

 CASSIUS DIO.

-Emperor, I must thank thee, for thy generous invitation.
-'Tis not often that I visit the imperial palace in person.
-'Tis a wondrous abode of incredible paintings, murals, sculptures and tile mosaics.
+Emperor, I must thank thee for thy generous invitation. ’Tis not often I visit the imperial palace.
+It is a wondrous abode of marvellous paintings, murals, sculptures, and tile mosaics.

 COMMODUS.

-'Tis not often that I invite a former senator, governor, such as thyself.
+’Tis not often I invite a former senator and governor such as thyself.

 CASSIUS DIO.

-'Tis a pleasure to be here.
-And I must salute thee, for thy masterful prowess in the arena.
+It is an honour to be here.
+I must also commend thee for thy masterful prowess in the arena.

 COMMODUS.